 Management of Invoices and Receipts

 Is your business witnessing an influx of customers?
-You may be finding it hard to remember which of your customer has paid their dues and which of them has outstanding due.
-Bookkeepers can also do this process of collecting money owed by customers while he is managing your company’s financial records.
+You may be finding it hard to remember which of your customers has paid their dues and which of them has outstanding due.
+Bookkeepers can also do this process of collecting money owed by customers while they are managing your company’s financial records.

 A bookkeeper will match the goods sent with the payments received to identify any outstanding amounts.
 They will then send invoice reminders to customers who need to pay their dues.
 A good bookkeeper also takes great care to pay unpaid invoices on time and tracks any overdue payments.